Dri0m/dual-universe-stuff/addressable-lights/README.md

 - r, g, b can be 0-255 and represent the individual color channels, or control codes
 - send r,g,b=701 to turn the light on
 - send r,g,b=702 to turn the light off

+### How many lights can this thing handle?
+DU starts being a bit unstable when I'm running more than 25 programming boards at once.

 ### Setup
 1. Use `sendRGB` from the main board to send the data.
 Your programming board has to have an emitter linked to it.